weanti/prw/README.md

 Full parameter list can be obtained by ./prw -h .

 ## How to compile
-The only library dependency is FLTK.
-It is implemented using 1.3.X, but 1.4 shall be compatible too.
+The only library dependency is xcb.

 Other requirements:
 * C++11 compliant compiler